AhmedHosniFahmi/Security_notes/Penetration_Testing/PE/Windows/Notes.md

 | Group Policy Creator Owners | Members can create new GPOs but would need to be delegated additional permissions to link GPOs to a container such as a domain or OU.                                                                                                                                                                                                                                                                         |
 | Schema Admins               | Members can modify the Active Directory schema structure and backdoor any to-be-created Group/GPO by adding a compromised account to the default object ACL.                                                                                                                                                                                                                                                  |
 | DNS Admins                  | Members can load a DLL on a DC, but do not have the necessary permissions to restart the DNS server.
 They can load a malicious DLL and wait for a reboot as a persistence mechanism.
 Loading a DLL will often result in the service crashing.
 A more reliable way to exploit this group is to [create a WPAD record](https://web.archive.org/web/20231115070425/https://cube0x0.github.io/Pocing-Beyond-DA/). |

 ---
-## Bypassing UAC Using UACME

-The [UACMe](https://github.com/hfiref0x/UACME) repo features a comprehensive list of UAC bypasses, which can be used from the command line.

-See this [Video](https://www.youtube.com/watch?v=RXX0FHM9SEk) illustrating how to use it.

----
 ## Access Rights for a Service